European Scout Jamboree: European Jamboree 2020

 After delegates to the World Scout Conference in Baku 2017 decided that the 25th World Scout Jamboree would take place in Korea in 2023, Scouts from almost 30 European countries requested the Polish Scouting Association to consider organizing Eurojam.
 European Scout organizations therefore set into motion that "European Jamboree 2020" will take place on Sobieszewo Island, in Gdańsk, Poland, with a target of 25,000 participants.
-The event is a collaboration between WOSM and WAGGGS' European Regions.
+The event was a collaboration between WOSM and WAGGGS' European Regions.
 The Polish Scouting and Guiding Association had earlier envisaged a Eurojam event in 2021 in preparation for hosting the World Jamboree in 2023.

 In summer 2018 ZHP organized the Polish National Scout Jamboree, which was considered as a preparational event for the European Jamboree.
-By August 2019, the estimated attence level was raised to 30,000 participants (youth and adult).
+By August 2019, the estimated attendance level was raised to 30,000 participants (youth and adult).

 However, due to the COVID-19 pandemic, the event was initially postponed in April 2020 to summer of 2021, before being cancelled in November 2020.